larbiamine/larbiamine/README.md

-- 👋 Hi, I’m @larbiamine; I'm a Visual Computing student
+- 👋 Hi, I’m @larbiamine; I'm a Web Developer
 - 👀 I’m interested in Web Development and Computer Vision.